 Oracle Energy Corp. (the "Company") was incorporated on October 2, 1985 under the Business Corporations Act of British Columbia and was in the business of acquiring, exploring, and evaluating oil and gas properties and developing these properties further or disposing of them when the evaluation is completed.
-The Company continues to evaluate options and is considering biotechnology as part of its future plan.
+The Company continues to evaluate options and is now considering uranium exploration as part of its future plan.